-International students are required to purchase the insurance policy that is offered through the International Center.
-This policy is provided by Ascension Insurance Services via Geo Blue.
+International students are required to purchase the insurance policy that is offered through the Global Engagement Center.
+This policy is provided by JCB Insurance Solutions via Anthem.

-If you are purchasing your policy online, please select "Orange Coast College" as your school; select the policy year you are purchasing, and proceed with your payment information.
+To renew your insurance, visit JCB Insurance Solutions, select "Orange Coast College" as your school; select the appropriate policy year and type of student you are.
+If you are currnetly enrolled at OCC and continuing for the following term, you must purchase continuing student coverage; proceed with your payment information.

 Using Your Insurance Policy